willbrasic/Hooked_on_Flavor/README.md

 Policies analyzed:

 - **Comprehensive flavor ban**: removes all flavored e-cigarettes from the choice set
-- **FDA-authorized products only**: restricts the market to FDA-authorized e-cigarettes
 - **Non-FDA flavor ban**: bans only non-FDA-authorized flavored products
 - **Per-mL flavor tax**: implements per-mL excise tax on e-cigarettes